okta-samples/okta-spring-boot-sample/README.md

 ### Where are my new app's credentials?

-Creating an OIDC Single-Page App manually in the Admin Console configures your Okta Org with the application settings.
-You may also need to configure trusted origins for `http://localhost:3000` in **Security > API > Trusted Origins**.
+Creating an OIDC Web App manually in the Admin Console configures your Okta Org with the application settings.
+You may also need to configure trusted origins for `http://localhost:8080` in **Security > API > Trusted Origins**.

 After creating the app, you can find the configuration details on the app’s **General** tab:
 - **Client ID:** Found in the **Client Credentials** section